-Some interesting results were found from experiments regarding feline dietary tyrosine nutritional requirements and the effect on black cat’s coat colour.
-Diets deficient in tyrosine caused the cat’s hair to change from black to a reddish-brown in cats and due to a reduction in melanin in the hair.
+Some interesting results were found from experiments regarding feline dietary tyrosine nutritional requirements and the effect on a black cat’s coat color.
+Diets deficient in tyrosine caused the cat’s hair to change from black to reddish-brown due to a reduction in melanin in the hair.

 What is tyrosine?

-Tyrosine is an amino acid that the cat synthesises from phenylalanine (another amino acid).
+Tyrosine is an amino acid that the cat synthesizes from phenylalanine (another amino acid).
 Amino acids are the building blocks of protein.
-Tyrosine is necessary to make melanin, the major pigment in cats skin and hair; it gives us wonderful colours.
-If you can’t make tyrosine because you are missing the right enzyme, you don’t make as much melanin.
+Tyrosine is necessary to make melanin, the major pigment in cats skin and hair; it gives us beautiful colors.
+If you can’t make tyrosine because you are missing the correct enzyme, you don’t produce as much melanin.

-Albinos cannot produce this enzyme, and as a result, melanin cannot be produced, and you end up with the pale skin and hair of the albino.
-Overactivity of the enzyme can produce the opposite effect, with large areas of highly pigmented skin/hair or it can be associated with the nasty tumours on the skin (melanomas).
+Albinos cannot produce melanin, and you end up with the pale skin and hair of the albino.
+Overactivity of the enzyme can have the opposite effect, with large areas of highly pigmented skin/hair or nasty tumors on the skin (melanomas).